Some Characterizations Of Mixed Renewal Processes: Abstract

 \section{Abstract}

-Some characterizations of mixed renewal processes in terms of exchangeability and of different types of disintegrations are given, extending de Finetti's Theorem.
+Some characterizations of mixed renewal processes in terms of exchangeability and of different types of disintegrations are given.
 As a consequence, an existence result for mixed renewal processes, providing also a new construction for them, is obtained.
 As an application, some concrete examples of constructing such processes are presented and the corresponding disintegrating measures are explicitly computed.

 {\bf MSC 2010:} Primary 60G55 ; secondary 60G09, 28A50, 60A10, 60K05, 91B30.

 {\bf{Key Words}:} {\sl mixed renewal process, disintegration, product regular conditional probability, subfield regular conditional probability, exchangeability}